By Daniel Nkado.

 Also, by adopting a hyper-masculine identity, a gay man can signal to potential partners and peers that he is not the stereotype of the “camp” or “effeminate” gay man, which is often culturally devalued and associated with lower social currency within the community.

-Some social writers have noted that gay men, especially those with stronger feminine tendencies, are more likely to exaggerate masculine behaviour (go macho) if they feel their masculinity is constantly being threatened or questioned, or they have previously been accused of being gay.
+Some social writers have noted that gay men, especially those with stronger feminine tendencies, are more likely to exaggerate masculine behaviour (go macho) if they feel their masculinity is constantly being threatened or questioned, or they have previously been accused of being gay (Frost & Meyer, 2009)2.

-Furthermore, hypermasculine or “macho” behaviour is highly prized in the gay social world—from dating apps to social media spaces.
-A well-executed hypermasculine behaviour rewards the performer by maximising his desirability in dating and earning him immediate social validation.
+Because hypermasculine or “macho” behaviour is highly prized in the gay social world, from dating apps to social media spaces, a well-executed hypermasculine behaviour rewards the performer by maximising his desirability in dating and earning him immediate social validation.

 Common examples of compensatory masculinity or hypermasculinity in gay men may include a rigid adherence to masculine clothing, loudness, overemphasis on physical strength, and the explicit (and often arrogant) rejection of ‘femme’ traits.

-The preference for hyper-masculine, macho or “masc4masc” partners goes beyond genuine desire — it’s a strategy to manage societal pressures and prejudices.
-The behaviour reinforces femophobia and creates unnecessary hierarchies, pressuring all gay men to conform to rigid masculine ideals (Herek et al., 2007)3.
+The preference for hyper-masculine, macho or “masc4masc” partners sometimes goes beyond genuine desire and can be a strategy to manage societal pressures and internalised prejudices (Herek et al., 2009)4.

-The desire and pursuit of macho behaviour stands boldly as a message confirming the gay individual’s utter rejection of anything feminine and also as a way of creating unnecessary shame-invented hierarchy (“I’m not like those gay men”).
+The desire and pursuit of macho behaviour stands boldly as a message confirming and communicating the gay individual’s utter rejection of anything feminine, unknowingly reinforcing an unnecessary shame-invented hierarchy (“I’m not like those gay men”).

 It’s important to note that not all masculine gay men are performing or compensating; many embody a naturally masculine temperament.
 The distinction lies in intent—authentic masculinity flows effortlessly, while performative masculinity is driven by the need to prove.

-Gay men with authentic masculinity embody a quiet confidence that contrasts sharply with the overperformed version seen in some hyper-masculine actors who are trying to hide their feminine traits.
+Gay men with authentic masculinity usually embody a quiet confidence that contrasts sharply with the overperformed version seen in some hyper-masculine actors who may be trying to hide their feminine traits.
 Because this masculinity is genuine, there is no need to exaggerate or inflate behaviour.

 Other reasons gay men go for macho

 The preference for masculine partners can be complex and not solely rooted in stigma or femophobia.
-Factors like physical safety in hostile environments, genuine erotic attraction to masculine traits, and the pursuit of social compatibility can also legitimately shape partner choice.
+Factors like physical safety in hostile environments, genuine erotic attraction to masculine traits, and the pursuit of social compatibility can also legitimately shape partner choice (Frost & Meyer, 2009)2.
 Recognising these nuances helps distinguish between personal preference and structural exclusion.

 Fem gay men — Champions of authenticity!